 As per my own experience of Bond, this book is a success.
-If you’re expecting an invincible wise cracker with a gadget for every occasion (Q Branch hold back this time around) you’ll be disappointed.
+If you’re expecting an invincible wise cracker with a gadget for every occasion you’ll be disappointed.
 But if you want a concise and interesting story then you’re in luck.

-Whilst doing the press rounds author Boyd explained how he has read Fleming’s books and uses them as reference whilst adding his own spin to it.
+Author Boyd has explained how he read Fleming’s books; using them as reference whilst adding his own spin to it.
 Without this it could have easily become good fan-fiction at best.
 He also uses his knowledge of Africa to great effect, painting a vivid picture of the world Bond traverses.

 The cinematic Bond is rarely as emotional or open as he is here, with Bond not only surprised at his own savagery, but always open to doubt

 It’s 1969 and Bond is celebrating his 45th birthday, alone.
 Soon enough he is tasked with the assassination of small African nation’s leader.
 Relatively simple, until Bond is shot and left for dead.
-He puts his recovery time to good use, striking out alone without the backup of his Majesty’s Secret Service as he seeks revenge.
+He uses his recovery time to seek revenge, without the backup of his Majesty’s Secret Service.

-Boyd takes us into Bond’s past as he relives events from WW2, which brings with it restless nights and troublesome thoughts.
+We see some of Bond’s past as he relives WW2 events, which brings with it restless nights and troublesome thoughts.
 We also see what could be Bond’s future, as he appears happy to let women take the lead and wonders if he should change his hairstyle.
 The cinematic Bond is rarely as emotional or open as he is here, with Bond not only surprised at his own savagery, but always open to doubt.

 Fret not though!
-This Bond still drinks his weight in alcohol and loves cars, as well as the female form, to balance out this more emotional side.
+The Bond of Solo still drinks his weight in alcohol and loves cars, as well as the female form, to balance out this more emotional side.

 Solo didn’t blow me away, but it did make for a entertaining read by the pool on my honeymoon.
 It’s at least made me interested in giving the Fleming novels a try.